 Alan was appointed as Chief Strategy and Reform Officer in March 2015.
-He also became Deputy Chief Executive in November 2018 and will provide cover until Marian Spain starts as Interim Chief Executive in December.
+He became Deputy Chief Executive in November 2018.

 Alan spearheaded the development of Conservation 21, Natural England’s new conservation strategy.
 This sets out ambitious plans to fundamentally change the way nature conservation is practised: working at a larger scale, securing lasting benefits, and putting people at the very heart of our thinking.